Coronel Fabriciano: Agriculture

 Eucalyptus, from rural areas, is used by Cenibra, a Brazilian-Japanese cellulose factory in Belo Oriente.
 It is also used by local charcoal factories.

 Industry

 Several factories are based in the city, many of then in the Industrial District.

 Sports

 Extreme

 The mountains of Serra dos Cocais in Fabriciano is usually used for extreme sports.
 Motorcycles and bikes are often used.
 But it's also common to make slow rides by foot or by horse in these calm mountains and see the waterfalls.

 Auto racing

 The city's Jeep Club, Jipe Clube Vale do Aço, often organize jeep travels and competitions.
-In 2008, Fabriciano hosted the 3rd race of the state's 4x4 Regularity rally Championiship.
+In 2008, Fabriciano hosted the 3rd race of the state's 4x4 Regularity rally Championship.